garybake/blog/content/2023_01_08_give-it-a-kick-and-see-what-falls-off.md

 <img src="images/fixthings/support_team.jpg" alt="gandalf memory" style="height: 270px;"/>

-A quick check and it looks like I was using a mix of http and https, this shows how long it was since the last update.
+A quick check and it looks like I was using a mix of http and https; this shows how long it was since the last update.

 # The site is up

 It was quick enough to fix, just updating the links in the page.

 This shouldn't be a problem, all links should be relative to the root page and use the same protocol.
-I'm using a static site generator so either I or the generator is doing these shenanigans.
+I'm using a static site generator ([pelican](https://getpelican.com/)), so either I or the generator is doing these shenanigans.

 # Fix the things

-If I'm going to create more amazing masterpiece posts this year then I need to crack open the software check everything still works.
+If I'm going to create more amazing masterpiece posts this year then I need to crack open the code and check everything still works.

 <img src="images/fixthings/gandalf_no_memory.jpg" alt="gandalf memory" style="height: 270px;"/>